Common Student Mistakes

 • We work with a lot of students, so whenever you send us an email, please include your full team tag, links to any work you'd like reviewed, and a brief message.

-Troubleshooting Page
+Troubleshooting PageS

 • Creating an incorrect troubleshooting page title

-• When you create your troubleshooting page, you'll be prompted to create a page title.
+• When you create a troubleshooting page, you'll be prompted to create a page title.
 It is important for page titles to be written correctly the first time around so that an accurate URL is created.
-We try to keep page titles consistent across the site, so the titles for your pages should follow this format: [Device Name] Troubleshooting.
-If you create your troubleshooting page and realize you made a typo in the title resulting in an incorrect URL, don't worry!
-Just follow the directions here beneath the question “My troubleshooting page URL is incorrect.
-How do I fix this?”
+We try to keep page titles consistent across the site, so the titles for your pages should follow this format: [Device Name] [Specific User-Observed Symptom]

-• Example: Lenovo Essential G560 Troubleshooting.
+• Example: Lenovo Essential G560 Will Not Turn On

-• Link to your guides in any relevant place in the troubleshooting page.
+• Link to your guides in any relevant place in each troubleshooting page.
 Don't forget to work your links into sentences and format them as clickable words/phrases; you don't want to leave a long URL floating in the text.

 • Additional information about this milestone can be found at: